Dream American 2023

 Instrumentation parameters:

-• Maximum: 1 flute/piccolo, 1 oboe/English horn, 1 clarinet/bass clarinet/e-flat clarinet, 1 bassoon, 1 French horn, 1 trumpet, 1 trombone, 1 harp, 2 percussion (2 timpani, vibraphone and smaller percussion instruments.
-Please inquire as to the possibility of other percussion instruments if desired; 4 Violin I, 3 Violin II, 3 Viola, 2 Cello, 1 String Bass.
+• Maximum: 1 flute (pic), 1 oboe (EH), 1 clarinet (b.cl), 1 bassoon, 1 French horn, 1 trumpet, 1 trombone, 1 harp, 3 percussion: 4 timpani, vibraphone (for a large mallet part), various drums and small percussion instruments, 4 Violin I, 3 Violin II, 3 Viola, 2 Cello, 1 String Bass.
+Please inquire as to the availability of other specific percussion instruments.

 Please fill out the application completely.
 Upload your completed score as a PDF file.
 If you have an MP3 file of your work, you may also upload it, but this step is optional.
 If you have any questions, email administrator@pacificchamberorchestra.org